History of Asperger syndrome: Fritz V.

 Fritz had a normal birth.
 However, his motor development was delayed and he was very clumsy which worried his parents.
 He only learned to walk at fourteen months.
 He also had problems with learning self-help skills such as washing and cleaning.
-However, he also learnt to talk much earlier at ten months and quickly expressed himself in formal sentence structure "like an adult."
+However, he also learned to talk much earlier at ten months and quickly expressed himself in formal sentence structure "like an adult."
 Asperger noted that from a young age, Fritz never did what he was told and would often intentionally do the exact opposite.
 Punishment did not deter him.
 He was restless and fidgety and had "a destructive urge."
 Any toys left around him would soon be broken.
 He did not get along well with other children either.
 They "wound him up" and he once attacked one with a hammer.
 He cared little for the danger posed to himself or others.
 He was kicked out of kindergarten on the first day.
 He attacked other children, paced about nonchalantly during the lesson and destroyed the coat-rack.
 Fritz did not care if people were upset with him and seemed to enjoy their angry responses to his disobedience.
 Despite this, he would also sometimes hug other classmates without provocation.
-Asperger noted that Fritz was indifferent to the authority of adults and would use abrasive, informal language when speaking to them (he used the informal "du" and never the formal "sie").
+Asperger noted that Fritz was indifferent to the authority of adults and would use abrasive, informal language when speaking to them (he used the informal "du" and never the formal "Sie").
 He also displayed repetitive movements such as hitting, jumping and echolalia.
 Fritz had poor eye contact and would never look at people when speaking to them.
 He also spoke in a dull, monotone voice.
 He did however, sometimes sing "I don't like to say that" in response to a question or beat rhythms on objects around him.
 He experienced serious stomach problems from eating non-edible things such as pencils and from licking the tables.
 He did very poorly in PE because he was very clumsy and never swung in any rhythm.
 He would frequently run away from class or begin hitting and jumping up and down.
 When it came to intelligence tests, it was impossible to get a good measure of his intelligence as his responses to test questions varied.
 Sometimes he would jump up and move around or just answer with nonsense (Asperger implies here it might be deliberate) and other times he might give an answer considerably advanced for his age.
 Asperger noted that it almost seemed up to chance.
 To some questions, he would give a very precise answer and to others he would mumble nonsense.